starkinfra/sdk-java/README.md

 System.out.println(webhook);
 ```

-## Webhook events

 ### Process webhook events

 It's easy to process events delivered to your Webhook endpoint.
-Remember to pass the
-signature header so the SDK can make sure it was really StarkInfra that sent you
+Remember to pass the signature header so the SDK can make sure it was StarkInfra that sent you the event.
-the event.

 ```java
 import com.starkinfra.*;